Technical plan

 • For at least the first round of Spartan's sum-check, we could store only bits per entry of rather than 256, which could save another factor of two in space cost.
 Also, prover speed optimizations for applying sum-check to small values described in Bagad-Domb-Thaler can also lead to additional space improvements for Spartan.
 At some point, the space cost of computing grand product proofs would dominate the space cost of Spartan proving and it won't be worthwhile to cut Spartan proving space further.

-• We can lower the size of Jolt proofs, and hence the time spent on recursive proving, by a factor of 2x-4x by switching to the grand product argument from Quarks/Spartan.
-This does increase prover time "outside of recursion" since the Quarks/Spartan prover commits to random field elements, but for small shard sizes (i.e., very small prover space, around 1GB or so) it may lead to a faster prover overall.
+This would reduce the amount of extra field elements committed for "folding/recursion" from about 1 million down to a few hundred thousand or even lower.
+It would increase prover time "outside of recursion" since the Quarks/Spartan prover commits to random field elements, but for small shard sizes (i.e., very small prover space, around 1GB or so) it may lead to a faster prover overall.

 If all of the above optimizations are implemented, Jolt-with-folding prover space could be as low as 1 GB-2 GB with the prover only 30%-60% slower than "monolithic Jolt" (i.e., Jolt with no recursion or space control for the prover at all).